 Part 2: Five Characteristics of School Holding Power

-Part 3: Overview of Coca-Cola Valued Youth Program
+Part 3: Overview of the Valued Youth Partnership Program

-The Coca-Cola Valued Youth Program, created by IDRA, is an internationally-recognized dropout prevention cross-age tutoring program in schools across the United States and Brazil.
+The Valued Youth Partnership Program (then called the Coca-Cola Valued Youth Program), created by IDRA, is an internationally-recognized dropout prevention cross-age tutoring program in schools across the United States and Brazil.
 This highly successful program includes research-based program support and rigorous evaluation.
+(3:30 min.)

 Part 4: Seven Lessons from Texas About Dropouts and School Holding Power

-Developed by Dr. Robledo Montecel, this new framework shows how we can strengthen public education for all students by addressing systemic factors that lead to students dropping out.
+Developed by Dr. Robledo Montecel, this framework shows how we can strengthen public education for all students by addressing systemic factors that lead to students dropping out.
+(9:43 min.)